-I recently gave up on my several year run as a technician/computer builder at home when my desktop took a nosedive and I didn’t have the time or energy to resuscitate it.
-I built it I think 4 years ago, ore rebuild I should say.
+That’s right… I recently gave up on my several year run as a computer builder at home when my desktop took a nosedive and I didn’t have the time or energy to resuscitate it.
+I think it I built it 4 years ago, or rebuilt I should say.
 It had a good run.
-I wanted a reliable new machine that when it broke, someone else would fix it this time if I did not feel like it.
+I wanted a reliable new machine that would serve me well.
+And maybe when it breaks someone else can fix it this time if I don’t hav the time.
 So….
 Dude, I got a Dell!

 So far things are going pretty well.
 I have to be honest.
 I don’t use that machine as much as I should yet.
 I am still all over the house with my laptop (Also a Dell, but with XP).
 But when I do use it, I am pretty happy with it.
 Yes, Vista has crashed a couple of times, and I did have to go through a couple of simple hoops to get some software to work, but nothing serious.
 All my hardware had updates from the manufacturers, so that was a relief.
 I still have some more things to install so I may encounter some problems.
 Here is what I dislike so far…

-- No RDP server (Remote Desktop) – I used this heavily with my old machine to connect from work, friends houses, or just the laptop from another part of the house.
-Well, Vista Home Premium does not have this included, to get that, you have to purchase Ultimate.
+- No RDP server (Remote Desktop) – I used this heavily with my old machine to connect from work, friends’ houses, or just the laptop from another part of the house.
+Well, Vista Home Premium does not have this included.
+To get RDP, you have to purchase Ultimate.
 I have NO idea why MS thought this was a good idea.
 It is bound to just annoy people and then make us all get VNC.
 I have not installed that yet, but I MAY consider the Ultimate, I just don’t know.
 Sigh…

 - EVERYTHING seems to be in a different place now.
 Some are easy enough to find, but did they have to move it all??